cloudnativelabs/kube-router/docs/pod-toolbox.md

 # Pod Toolbox

-When kube-router is ran as a Pod within your Kubernetes cluster, it also ships with a number of tools automatically configured for your cluster.
+When kube-router is run as a Pod within your Kubernetes cluster, it also ships with a number of tools automatically configured for your cluster.
 These can be used to troubleshoot issues and learn more about how cluster networking is performed.